build-on-aws/content/tags/apache-kafka/tag.md

 ---
-description: "apache-kafka content for buildon.aws"
+description: "Apache Kafka content on buildon.aws"
 ---
-Apache Kafka is an open-source distributed event streaming platform that provides mechanisms for you to store, process, and share events.
+[Apache Kafka](https://kafka.apache.org/) is an open-source distributed event streaming platform that provides mechanisms for you to store, process, and share events.